Missouri Plan: Excessive influence of attorneys

-Low diversity of the Commission
+Low diversity of the commission

 Elbert Walton, a disbarred lawyer and former Missouri State legislator, believed that the plan had a negative effect on African Americans.
 "It is unfair that lawyers elect judges ...
 It disenfranchises people and it especially disenfranchises black people."
 At a press conference in February, 2008, Walton accused Missouri Bar President Charlie Harris, an African-American, of ignoring the Missouri Plan's effect on black people.
 Walton noted that no African American had ever been elected to one of the Missouri Bar's three slots on the Appellate Judicial Commission, though many have been appointed judges, and suggested that Mr. Harris "ought to be ashamed of himself" for supporting such a plan.

 Governor Phil Bredesen of Tennessee has criticized that state's version of the Missouri Plan for similar reasons.
 Despite criticisms from elected politicians such as Walton and Bredesen, no published research or data suggests that Missouri Plan states have less judicial diversity compared to non-Missouri Plan states.

 Political interference

 The Wall Street Journal wrote "If the recent slugfests have proven anything, it's that Missouri's courts are every bit as hung up in politics as they are in other states.
 The difference is that in Missouri the process happens behind closed doors."

 Similarly, Professor Brian T. Fitzpatrick of Vanderbilt University has argued that politics are undoubtedly a part of judicial selection in Missouri Plan states, writing, "In short, I am skeptical that merit selection removes politics from judicial selection.
 Rather, merit selection may simply move the politics of judicial selection into closer alignment with the ideological preferences of the bar."
 Fitzpatrick notes that "…if we are willing to accept the notions that lawyers care about the outcomes of judicial decisions and that these outcomes are correlated with judges' ideological preferences, then we might expect merit commissions to select judges who share the ideological preferences of the bar rather than those of the public."

 Tennessee governor Phil Bredesen has made similar complaints.
 He remarked, "I think [the nominating commissioners] have been vastly too political in their selection process.
 And what they are supposed to do is give you the best candidates in the ideal world."

+Researchers have also noted the overpoliticization of the nominating committee.
+A research that measured the performance of the Missouri Plan mentions that, “In Florida, for example, of the sixty-eight commissioners returning questionnaires, sixty-two were democrats, indicating heavy democratic dominance in state judicial selection, despite a growing republican party in the state.
+Many commissioners also reported that their meetings were informal and nondirected, permitting the officially taboo subject.”